-Critical thinking is a part of science training.
+Therefore, Critical thinking is a part of science training.
 If you don't get this training properly, your science education is incomplete and useless.

 You just need to commit yourself to remaining rigorous, clear-headed and honest in your analysis while conducting science.

 You have to try to be completely neutral and highly rational.
-Only real scientific facts, data and evidence should help you in this process and nothing else.
+Only real scientific facts, genuine data and evidence should help you in this process and nothing else.

 The steps that should be followed are ...

 Then try to analyse it with a neutral mind - remove all the influences that might screw up your thought process and understanding.
-These are cultural, religious, political, emotional ones.
+These are cultural, religious, political, emotional and ideological ones.
 Just because you love or respect somebody - that somebody need not be always right.
 Or just because you hate somebody that person need not always be wrong.
 Just because you believe in something doesn't make it a fact.
 THIS REALIZATION IS VITAL FOR CRITICAL ANALYSIS.